DP2Guard: A Lightweight and Byzantine-Robust Privacy-Preserving Federated Learning Scheme for Industrial IoT: Related work

 \section{Related work}

 PPFL employs advanced techniques such as DP, HE, and SMPC to protect the confidentiality of model updates.
 Jiang et al. \cite{Jiang9628062} proposed a DP-based PPFL framework with adaptive gradient compression to enhance privacy while reducing communication overhead.
 Gu et al. \cite{Gu10324410} introduced FL2DP, which leverages exponential-based noise and gradient shuffling to protect both gradient and identity privacy.
 Li et al. \cite{Li10637763} designed an adaptive noise injection strategy to balance privacy protection with model accuracy.
 However, DP-based methods inevitably introduce utility loss, making it difficult to optimize both privacy and performance.
 To improve efficiency, SMPC-based PPFL approaches have been explored.
 Bonawitz et al. \cite{bonawitz2017practical} introduced a secure aggregation scheme using double masking with Shamir’s Secret Sharing (SSS) to protect client data privacy during aggregation.
-Fu et al. \cite{Fu10629236} further optimized this design by replacing the double-masking scheme with a single-masking technique, significantly reducing computational overhead.
+Xu et al. \cite{XuGuowen} proposed VerifyNet, which integrates homomorphic hash-based verifiability with secret sharing to protect gradient privacy and handle user dropout.
 Nevertheless, such methods still suffer from increasing communication overhead as the number of clients grows.
 HE-based approaches offer stronger privacy guarantees by enabling computations on encrypted data.
-Bui et al. \cite{Manh10757635} proposed a HE-based PPFL framework for intrusion detection in IoV.
 Li et al. \cite{Li9795898} utilized a CKKS cryptosystem to protect model parameters during training.
 However, HE-based approaches incur substantial ciphertext expansion and computational overhead.